zzzprojects/docs/learnentityframeworkcore.com/pages/raw-sql/execute-sql.md

 ---
-title: ExecuteSql - Executing Raw SQL Queries using EF Core Core
+title: ExecuteSql - Executing Raw SQL Queries using EF Core
 description: The ExecuteSql method in Entity Framework Core is used to execute raw SQL queries against the database and return an integer specifying the number of rows affected by the SQL query.
 canonical: /raw-sql/execute-sql
 status: Published
-lastmod: 2023-02-14
+lastmod: 2025-07-13
 ---

 # EF Core ExecuteSql